Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/redirect-manager/index.md

 You will see a list of available redirect configurations.
 The default global configuration (`/conf/global`) is created automatically by ACS Commons and it is a good start to put your redirects.

 ![/conf/global](images/conf_global.png)
+See [Context Aware Configuration](./caconfig.md) how to maintain different redirect configuration per context

 Click on `/conf/global` to start managing redirect configurations

 ![Manage Redirects](images/manage-redirects.png)

-Click the _"+ Add Configuration"_ button to configure one or more Redirect Configurations, e.g.
+Click the _"+ Add Configuration"_ button to add a redirect rule, e.g.

 | Source        | Target           | Status Code |
 | ------------- |-------------|-------------|